What do people think of when they hear Boston? Chowdah, Hahvahd, wicked smaht, right? How about Boston startups?

 4. Hospital IQ

 Hospital efficiency.
-It’s a necessity, however it’s not the standard.
+It’s a necessity.
+However, it’s not the standard.
 Tech startup, Hospital IQ, is working to change that.
-Its expertly designed predictive analytics software allows healthcare institutions to systematically manage their operations in a convenient platform.
+Its expertly designed predictive analytics software allows healthcare institutions to manage their operations in a convenient platform systematically.
 Bostonians are no strangers to strong healthcare institutions.
 Our city is home to some of the most prestigious hospitals in the country, and some are already making strides on improving their efficiency.
 Brigham and Women’s Hospital and Boston Medical Center are leading examples of healthcare institutions working to improve the quality of their workplace management and patient treatment.
-With their recent $6.25 million in venture funding, Hospital IQ has a promising future influencing hospital operations nationwide.
+With their recent $6.25 million in venture funding, Hospital IQ has promising future influencing hospital operations nationwide.

 Who says eating healthy is hard?
-AVA makes is possible to eat and plan wholesome meals, without the need of an app.
+AVA makes it possible to eat and plan wholesome meals, without the need of an app.
 The program is a nutrition coach, meal planner, and motivator, all in one!
-Just snap a picture of your meal, text it to AVA, and receive the nutritional information of you food.
+Just snap a picture of your meal, text it to AVA, and receive the nutritional information of your food.
 So stop counting calories and start enjoying your meals!
-With a dedicated team trained in nutrition science and behavioral coaching, AVA is sure to inspire the “intelligent eating” that they promise.
+They boast a dedicated team trained in nutrition science and behavioral coaching.
+AVA is sure to inspire the “intelligent eating” that they promise.
 Among other climbing Boston startups, AVA has received $3 million in seed funding this month!
 We are eager to see how they continue to influence daily food choices.

 Imagine controlling personal payments in the same format as a text message.
 Pretty convenient, right?
-Boston-based startup, Circle, makes that possible through their new approach to online payments.
-Circle is working to transform the global economy, structuring online payments like an instant message, with personalized gifs, a variety of payment methods, and swift delivery.
-They’ve made it easier than ever to transfer money whenever and wherever you want, no questioned asked.
+The Boston-based startup, Circle, makes that possible through their new approach to online payments.
+Circle is working to transform the global economy.
+They are structuring online payments like an instant message, with personalized gifs, a variety of payment methods, and swift delivery.
+They’ve made it easier than ever to transfer money whenever and wherever you want.
+No questions asked.
 Business Insider reported that Circle was back by a $50 million investment from Goldman Sachs.
 Not to mention, a recent $60 million venture capital funding to expand their global influence.
 So say goodbye to ATMs, and welcome the new age of digital payment.